 When I{OUT} reaches the current limit threshold, I{CL} , the channel will switch off immediately.
 The I{CL} value will vary with slew rate and a fast current increase that occurs during a powered-on short circuit can temporarily go above the specified I{CL} value.
-When the switch is in the FAULT state it will output an output current I{SNSFH} on the SNS pin.
+When the switch is in the FAULT state it will output an output current I{SNSFH} on the SNS pin and on version F of the device, the fault will also be indicated on the corresponding FLT pin.

 During a short circuit event, the device will hit the I{CL} value that is listed in the Electrical Characteristics table (for the given device version and R{ILIM}) and then turn the output off to protect the device.
-The device will register a short circuit event when the output current exceeds I{CL} , however the measured maximum current may exceed the I{CL} value due to the TPS2HB50-Q1 deglitch filter and turn-off time.
-The device is specified to protect itself during a short circuit event up to 24 V at 125°C.
+The device will register a short circuit event when the output current exceeds I{CL} , however the measured maximum current may exceed the I{CL} value due to the TPS2HB16-Q1 deglitch filter and turn-off time.
+The device is specified to protect itself during a short circuit event over the nominal supple voltage range (as defined in the Electrical Characteristics table) at 125°C.